Don’t let frigid temperatures, snow and ice, and fewer hours of sunlight prevent your child from being active.

 Instead of giving into the winter blues, embrace the season and ensure that fun physical fitness activities are part of your child’s daily routine.
 There’s good reason to stay active: “Exercise increases aerobic fitness, strengthens muscles and bones, helps build immunity, makes weight control easier, and can improve sleep,” says Cara Ebbeling, co-director of the New Balance Foundation Obesity Prevention Center at Boston Children’s Hospital.

 Indeed, the U.S. Department of Health and Human Services recommends children get at least 60 minutes of daily physical activity.
 As part of its “fit kit Circuit” of exercises, the center encourages kids to exercise vigorously for 20 to 30 minutes within those 60 minutes, at least three times a week.
 Both recommendations apply not only to warm and sunny days but cold and cloudy ones as well, Ebbeling says.
+(Read the step-by-step guide to the fit kit Circuit.)

 Winter’s weather makes the season unique for outdoor activities that are affordable or cost no money at all.
 Your child will probably jump at the chance to sled down the big hill in town, cross-country ski in a nature preserve, or ice skate under the lights of an outdoor municipal rink.
 Even an hour of shooting hoops at the local park will do.
 Basically, let your child pursue any activity that helps them hit the exercise goals outlined above.
 You’ll find you can keep your child active in winter almost on enthusiasm alone.